jeffreyhwatson/online_outcomes/README.md

 ***
 ## Final Model: Voting Classifier (Bagging CLF, Random Forest CLF, XGBoost CLF)
-The Model consists of the three highest performing algorithms tested.
+I found that the combination of these three models had the best mix speed and performance.

-<font size="4">Average Training Scores: F1=.66, Recall=.65, Precision=.67</font>
+<font size="4">Average Training Scores: F1=.69, Recall=.65, Precision=.72</font>

 ![graph9](./reports/figures/final_model.png)

-<font size="4">Scores on Test Data: F1=.67, Recall=.66, Precision=.68</font>
+<font size="4">Scores on Test Data: F1=.69, Recall=.65, Precision=.72</font>

 #### Score Interpretation

 Upon validation with the test data we see that the model is still having some trouble the minority class, but performance has been improved to a level that is acceptable for our purposes.

-- The recall score of .66 indicates that about 66\% outcomes were correctly classified as Unsatisfactory.
+- The recall score of .65 indicates that about 65\% outcomes were correctly classified as Unsatisfactory.
-- The precision score .68 indicates that about 68\% of outcomes classified as Unsatisfactory were truly Unsatisfactory.
+- The precision score .72 indicates that about 72\% of outcomes classified as Unsatisfactory were truly Unsatisfactory.

 #### Permutation Importances & Notes on the Features
 ![graph10](./reports/figures/perm_importances.png)
-The assessment score features (median_score, mean_score & weighted_ave) are the main drivers of the model, with mean_score being the greatest.
+The features `weighted_ave` and `code_module` are the main drivers of the model, with `weighted_ave` being the greatest.
 Interestingly, some of the most statistically significant features (imd_band, highest_education, and course_load) have little to no effect on the model.

 ***
 #### Unsatisfactory Class Error Analysis